d4az/Convertions/README.md

 # The suggestions!

-So when user search for something the website will come with some suggestions for them
+So when user search for something the website will come with some suggestions

 ![screenshotsearch](https://github.com/d4az/Convertions/blob/main/images/searching.png)